brege/brege.org/content/post/foraging-humanity/index.md

 [Stomp](https://en.wikipedia.org/wiki/Stomp_(theatrical_show))
 or [Anathallo](https://en.wikipedia.org/wiki/Anathallo).

 What compelled me most was the unscripted essence of the recordings.
-I wondered about the people the may have listened to some of those source tapes on long road trips, or recorded there.
-Like archives of thoughts from carpeted basements, strong together from one fried thought to the next.
+I wondered about the people that may have listened to some of those source tapes on long road trips, or recorded there.
+Like archives of thoughts from carpeted basements, strung together from one fried thought to the next.

 {{< youtube id="oD4anv60ow8" >}}
 [The Books - All Bad Ends All (2:42)](https://www.youtube.com/watch?v=oD4anv60ow8)

 ## Found Magazine

-[Found Magazine](https://en.wikipedia.org/wiki/Found_Magazine) was created by another duo based in Ann Arbor, Michigan whose pages were each a collage of scrap notes and photos sent in to them.
+[Found Magazine](https://en.wikipedia.org/wiki/Found_Magazine) was created by another duo, based in Ann Arbor, Michigan whose pages were each a collage of scrap notes and photos sent in to them.
 In it, glimpses of everyday minutia are scanned into its pages, without continuity, often bearing the weather and stains obtained in journey from the trash.

 ![4x2 grid of Found magazine covers over the years.
 They all have a collage-like build quality to them.](FOUND+Magazine+Covers.jpg)
 [Source](https://images.squarespace-cdn.com/content/507dba43c4aabcfd2216a447/1377200982709-D8CFHDZBV9GAUZ38NUC9/FOUND+Magazine+Covers.jpg?format=1000w&content-type=image%2Fjpeg)